DFRobot/BLE_firmware_V1.9/README.md

 V1.9.6 <br>
 1. Exchange TX and RX indicator LED, it is same to Arduino UNO now. <br>
 2. This Firmware is an official update version based on V1.9.3.
 Please check the difference with V1.94.
-ANd let us which one do you like. <br>
+And let us which one do you like. <br>

 V1.9.4 <br>